Mortgages | By Lawyers

 • Item icon Subsequent mortgages

-When a charge is already registered on title, any subsequent charge is often referred to as a second mortgage.
-To register a second mortgage, the second lender may need the consent of the first lender before using the property as security for the loan to be advanced.
-Consent is necessary when the ...
+When a charge is already registered on title, any subsequent charge is typically referred to as a second mortgage.
+To register a second mortgage, the lender may require the consent of the first mortgagee, particularly if the initial loan agreement prohibits the borrower from securing additional ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.